 This is entitled “My conclusions” because my takeaways might reasonably be different than yours.
 Here’s my take.

 Both projects are strong and useable, right now, at different things

-I’d have no qualms about recommending Chapel to someone who wanted to tackle computations on large distributed rectangular arrays, dense or sparse, or Julia for someone who had a short-lived project and wanted something interactive and requiring only single-node or master-worker computations (or patterns that were more about concurrency than parallelism).
+I’d have no qualms about recommending Chapel to someone who wanted to tackle computations on large distributed rectangular arrays, dense or sparse, or Julia for someone who had a short-lived project and wanted something interactive and requiring only single-node or coordinator-worker computations (or patterns that were more about concurrency than parallelism).
 Julia also seems like a good choice for prototyping a DSL for specific scientific problems.

 Neither project is really a competitor for the other; for Julia the nearest competitor is likely the Python ecosystem, and for Chapel it would be status quo (X + MPI + OpenMP/OpenACC) or that people might try investigating a research project or start playing with Spark (which is good at a lot of things, but not really scientific simulation work.)

 Scientific computing communities are very wary of new technologies (it took 10+ years for Python to start getting any traction), with the usual, self-fulfulling, fear being “what if it goes away”.
 I don’t think there’s any concern about dead code here for projects that are started with either.
 Chapel will be actively supported for another couple of years at least, and the underlying tools (like GASNet) underpin many projects and aren’t going anywhere.
 One’s code wouldn’t be “locked into” Chapel at any rate, as there are MPI bindings, so that there’s always a path to incrementally port your code back to MPI if you chose to.
 For Julia, the immediate worry is less about lack of support and more that the project might be too actively maintained; that one would have to continually exert effort to catch your code up with the current version.
 In either case, there are clear paths to follow (porting or upgrading) to keep your code working.